AndrewNolte/KalshiPythonClient/client.py/docs/ExchangeApi.md

 # configuration.api_key_prefix['cookie'] = 'Bearer'

 # Enter a context with an instance of the API client
-with openapi_client.ApiClient(configuration) as api_client:
+with kalshi.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = exchange_api.ExchangeApi(api_client)

     # example, this endpoint has no required or optional parameters
     try:
         api_instance.get_exchange_status()
-    except openapi_client.ApiException as e:
+    except kalshi.ApiException as e:
         print("Exception when calling ExchangeApi->get_exchange_status: %s\n" % e)
 ```